soberwp/controller/README.md

 #### Creating Global Properties;

-Methods created in `src/controllers/base.php` will be inherited by all views and can not be disabled as all templates extend `templates/layouts/base.php`.
+Methods created in `src/controllers/base.php` will be inherited by all templates and can not be disabled as `templates/layouts/base.php` extends all templates.

 **src/controllers/base.php**